Best Balloon Twisters in Cincinnati, OH

 Why hire our balloon artists:

 The Cincinnati Circus Company balloon artists are true masters of their craft.
 They’re also multi-talented performers who go out of their way to make everyone feel special.
 While balloon artistry is their specialty, many of our artists juggle, walk on stilts, perform magic, and eat fire.
 So while it’s completely okay to hire one of our artist strictly for balloon art, we understand if you want a stilt walking, pin juggling, fire eating- magician, who happens to make awesome balloon art too.

 Balloon artists are great for a lot of different events.
 Here is a short list of events that we often provide balloon artists for:

 - Holiday Parties

-Anywhere, where there will be a lot of people is a great place for a balloon artist.
-Our people are talented and friendly.
-Best of all we aren’t clowns, we’re artists.
-If you were hoping for a clown, please consider a juggler instead, or a magician.
-We can provide either if you would like.
+Anywhere there will be a lot of people, is a great place for a balloon artist!
+Our people are talented and friendly, and best of all… we aren’t clowns, we’re artists!
+If you were hoping for a clown, please consider a juggler or a magician instead (they are great too)!